CSE151A-Project/151A-project/README.md

 - XGBoost often performs well in competitions and real-world applications, making it a reliable choice for predictive modeling tasks.
 - It provides feature importance scores, which can help in understanding the relative importance of different features in predicting renting prices.

+### XGBoost Model K-Fold Cross-Validation

+We performed K-fold cross-validation on our dataset using the XGBoost algorithm to predict Airbnb listing prices.
+This approach helps us to understand how well our model generalizes on unseen data by dividing the dataset into `k` distinct subsets (or folds), then iteratively training the model on `k-1` subsets while using the remaining subset for validation.
+The process is repeated `k` times, with each subset serving as the validation set exactly once.

+#### Cross-Validation Parameters
+- **Objective**: Regression with squared error.
+- **Max Depth**: 5 layers to control the complexity of the model.
+- **Eta (Learning Rate)**: 0.3 to control the model's learning rate.
+- **Evaluation Metric**: Root Mean Squared Error (RMSE), a standard metric for regression tasks.

+#### Results
+After performing 5-fold cross-validation, the model demonstrated the following results:
+- **Mean RMSE**: 0.42461, indicating the average error across all folds.
+- **Standard Deviation of RMSE**: 0.00387, showing the variability in the RMSE across folds.
+This low standard deviation suggests that the model's performance is relatively consistent across different subsets of the data.

+The detailed training process showed a steady decrease in RMSE from the initial rounds to the final iteration.The XGBoost model's performance, as evidenced by K-fold cross-validation, suggests it is a reliable and consistent approach for predicting Airbnb listing prices.
+The relatively low and stable RMSE across folds signifies good model generalization.
+Further optimization and testing may refine the model, potentially leading to even more accurate predictions.

 ### Conclusion